hategekimanahirwaarnold/theMaze/README.md

 # 3D Maze
 ### Creating a 3D maze with raycasting

-I'm thrilled to share one my latest interesting project, "maze"! 🎮
+I'm excited to share one my latest interesting project, "maze"! 🎮

 Why "maze," you ask?
 Well, let me share a little story behind its creation.
 When I sat down to brainstorm my next project, I wanted to challenge myself and create something truly immersive.
 That's when the idea of creating maze with SDL2 and raycasting technology struck me.